-For this purpose, the reporting period for the A1 count and for Intersession in the A2 count goes from 09/01/14 to 08/31/15.
-The reporting period for summer in the A2 count goes from 06/16/15 to 08/31/15.

-A child will be counted in the A2 count if, in addition to the criteria for the A1 count, the child's end of eligibility is equal to or after the beginning of the summer program (defined as 6/16/2015) and if the child's summer services were paid in whole or part with MEP funds.
+For this purpose, the reporting period for the A1 count and for Intersession in the A2 count goes from 09/01/16 to 08/31/17.
+The reporting period for summer in the A2 count goes from 06/16/17 to 08/31/17.
+A child will be counted in the A2 count if, in addition to the criteria for the A1 count, the child's end of eligibility is equal to or greater than the beginning of the summer program (defined as 06/16/17) and if the child's summer services were paid in whole or part with MEP funds.

 For a child to be counted in Category 2 count the "enrollment type" must be summer.
-Summer participants are defined as children receiving supplemental programs either as supportive services or basic educational programs provided by the local school district during 06/16 - 08/31.
+Summer participants are defined as children receiving supplemental programs as supportive services or instructional programs provided by the local MEP during 06/16-08/31.
 At least one service must be paid in whole or in part with migrant funds.

-For a child with a summer enrollment type to be counted, one of the following dates must fall within the specified summer time frame (06/16 to 08/31): Enroll Date or Withdraw Date and Supplemental Program Start or End date.
+For a child with summer "enrollment type" to be counted, one of the following dates must fall within the specified summer time (06/16 to 08/31): Enroll Date, Withdraw Date, Supplemental Program Start Date, or Supplemental Program End Date.
 Students must have been residents in North Carolina for at least one day and have been eligible during the summer/intersession reporting period and have received at least one supplemental service for at least one day during the summer/intersession reporting period.
-PowerSchool must confirm activity in any of the fields named above in order for children to be counted in Category 2.
+PowerSchool must confirm activity in any of the field named above for children to be counted in Category 2.

 Children are counted once per age/grade level for each child count category.
 Each student is counted only one time for the state regardless of the number of school history lines on the student's record for the state or the number of LEAs in which that student has resided in North Carolina.
-Migrant children in the state are assigned a unique ID, which remains the same as the student travels through this state.
-Throughout the year, duplicate records are merged to make sure there are no duplicates in the state and local database.
-Student's duplicate records are merged if the student's last name, student's first name, student's middle initial, student's DOB, mother's last name and mother's first name match more than one record.
+Migrant children in the state are assigned a unique ID, which remains the same as the student moves within this state.
+Throughout the year, duplicate records are merged in the state database.
+Student's duplicate records are merged if the student's last name, student's first name, student's middle initial, student's DOB, mother's last name, and mother's first name match more than one record.
 If the student has been in more than one LEA during the same reporting period, the student is counted in the last LEA where he/she resided during that time.

 Student data is uploaded from LEAs and Regional Recruiters to a secure server maintained at DPI.
 It is the highly secure accountability server.
 The Migrant Data Specialists then retrieve the data forms (COEs, Service Reports, or Enrollment Verification Reports) and enter data into PowerSchool.
-There is a maximum of 10 calendar days that may occur between MEP enrollment and entry into the PowerSchool system.
-The PowerSchool record can then be reviewed by the Data Specialist or State level staff after it has been created or modified.
-Data Specialists and State staff will be using the same system of periodic review of data quality by checking several reports (Migrant Services, A1, COE Up-to-Date) that are either generated within PowerSchool or extracted from PowerSchool.
-We have recently begun enhancement of the Migrant Services Report to serve as an early warning system of MEP services not being reported in a timely fashion.
-This enhancement should begin during March 2017.
-Student Counts and Rosters are periodically uploaded to the secure server so that sub-grantees may review their counts and student information periodically.
-Monthly webinars and meetings are held with State Staff and Data Specialists to troubleshoot potential sources of error.
+There is a maximum of ten calendar days that may occur between MEP enrollment and entry into the PowerSchool system.
+The PowerSchool record can then be reviewed by the Data Specialist or State staff after it has been created or modified.
+Data Specialists and State staff will be using the same system of periodic review of data quality by checking several reports (Migrant Services, A1, Coe Up-to-Date) that are either generated within PowerSchool or extracted from PowerSchool.